craigmox/cetonproxy/README.md

 - If there is interest in a Linux/Android/OSX version, let me know, and I can try to put time into it.

 I will try to get something working if you're willing to help me work through it.
 Submit an issue, and I'll get back to you.
 Thanks!

+# FAQ

+## Where does it store its configuration?

+It stores everything in a JSON file at `C:\Users\<username>\AppData\Roaming\cetonproxy\config.js`

+If you want it to save somewhere else, you can run it with a command line parameter: `cetonproxy.exe -config "c:\your\config\folder"`

+## Can it be used with multiple Ceton devices?

+Short answer is no, not yet.
+The best suggestion I have right now is to run it on several computers, one for each device.